sendgrid/sendgrid-java/CONTRIBUTING.md

 Hello!
-Thank you for choosing to help contribute to the sendgrid-python library.
+Thank you for choosing to help contribute to the sendgrid-java library.
 There are many ways you can contribute and help is always welcome.

 We use [Milestones](https://github.com/sendgrid/sendgrid-java/milestones) to help define current roadmaps, please feel free to grab an issue from the current milestone.
 Please indicate that you have begun work on it to avoid collisions.
 Once a PR is made, community review, comments, suggestions and additional PRs are welcomed and encouraged.